andrew-drogalis/Gain-Capital-API/README.md

 ### Initializing API

-To get started, include the
+To get started, include the the header file in your project and pass the username, password, and apikey parameters to the GCapiClient.

 ```c
     #include <gain_capital_api.h>